Shazil Islam Ansari

 Shazil Islam Ansari is an Indian politician and was a member of the Sixteenth Legislative Assembly of Uttar Pradesh in India.
 He represents the Bhojipura constituency of Uttar Pradesh and is a member of the Ittehad-e-Millat Council political party.

 Early life and education

 Shazil Islam Ansari was born in Uttar Pradesh to Islam Sabir Ansari.
-He did his schooling at G D Birla Memorial School, a boarding hostel in Ranikhet, Uttarakhand.
+He did his schooling at G D Birla Memorial School, (Class of 1995) a boarding hostel in Ranikhet, Uttarakhand.

 He holds a Bachelor's degree from M. J. P. Rohilkhand University.

 Political career

 Shazil Islam Ansari has been a MLA for three terms.
 He represented the Bhojipura constituency and is a member of the Ittehad-e-Millat Council political party.

 He lost his seat in the 2017 Uttar Pradesh Assembly election to Bahoran Lal Maurya of the Bharatiya Janata Party.

 He won U.P.
 2022 election from Bhojipura.